bcw222/chromium-website/site/chromium-os/developer-library/guides/rust/rust-on-cros/index.md

 The primary downside of using cargo directly is it will fetch dependencies from crates.io though the internet.
 These often do not match with the versions used by ChromeOS, leading to undesired consequences.

 One workaround is to have an up-to-date Cargo.lock file checked in for your project.
+To do get the Cargo.lock from the build you will have to interrupt the build and copy it from `/build/$BOARD/tmp/portage/$PATH_TO_PKG_WORK_DIR/` into the directory outside the chroot.
+Also make sure to allow the file in the `.gitignore` of your crate.

 Another is to use the same cargo config as cros_workon_make.
 There is a helper script that set this up for you:

 ```bash
 BOARD=<board> ~/chromiumos/src/platform/dev/contrib/setup_cros_cargo_home